superical/ethers-decode-error/README.md

       return 'This is a custom error caught without its ABI provided.'

     default:
-      return 'The transaction has reverted.'
+      return reason ??
+'An error has occurred'
   }
 }
 ```